 What is Tensorflow?

-We will be using Tensorflow to train our model for Text Generation process.
-It could also be used to train models for Digit Recognition, Image Recognition and other data oriented NLP models.
+We will be using Tensorflow to train our model for the Text Generation process.
+It could also be used to train models for Digit Recognition, Image Recognition and other data-oriented NLP models.

 What Does Keras Library Do?

-Keras is an open source network library majorly written in Python.
-Its generally referred as API which could run on the top of Tensorflow, PlaidML, Theano, etc. It was developed to make experimentation on Deep learning a bit easier and efficient.
+Keras is an open-source network library majorly written in Python.
+Its generally referred to as API which could run on the top of Tensorflow, PlaidML, Theano, etc. It was developed to make experimentation on Deep learning a bit easier and efficient.

-Deep Learning models get an ease to be developed with the help of Keras Library.
-And after the support it got from Tensorflow it really made much difference in the abstraction of Deep Learning data models.
+Deep Learning models get ease to be developed with the help of Keras Library.
+And after the support, it got from Tensorflow it really made much difference in the abstraction of Deep Learning data models.

 What About LSTM?

-Now you might have got a basic understanding of each of the element.
-We will be moving towards the building of a Deep learning model.
+Now you might have got a basic understanding of each of the elements.
+We will be moving towards the building of a deep learning model.
 This model would be used for Text Generation using LSTM with Deep learning.

-Note: Deep Learning algorithms requires GPU for fast processing therefore we are using Google Colab.
+Note: Deep Learning algorithms require GPU for fast processing therefore we are using Google Colab.
 If your system has GPU available then you can use that for sure.

-Note 2: The Indentation is not correct in Code blocks due to WordPress Plugin.
+Note 2: The Indentation is not correct in Code blocks due to WordPress plugins.
 Check the Respective Output Screen for correct code indentation.